-- Fully brief or train in-house architects/engineers or outside consultants preparing the bid documents on the rationale behind the rehabilitation measures, in order to assure that the seismic risk reduction objectives are achieved. - Assure the continuity of building documentation from the analysis and design through construction and as-built drawings. - Conduct a pre-bid conference to fully explain the seismic risk reduction objectives and the rationale for their selection to all prospective bidders.
+- Fully brief or train in-house architects/engineers or outside consultants preparing the bid documents on the rationale behind the rehabilitation measures, in order to assure that the risk reduction objectives are achieved. - Ensure the continuity of building documentation from the analysis and design through construction and as-built drawings. - Conduct a pre-bid conference to explain to all prospective bidders the seismic risk reduction objectives and the rationale for their selection.

 Federal and state mandates and programs represent opportunities for seismic rehabilitation.
-Externally, federal and state programs may establish requirements affecting the implementation phase that have implications for multifamily buildings (e.g., Fair Housing Act and Occupational Safety and Health Administration [OSHA] requirements).
+Externally, federal and state programs may establish requirements affecting the implementation phase that have implications for retail buildings (e.g., Americans with Disabilities Act [ADA] and Occupational Safety and Health Administration [OSHA] requirements).

-B.2.3 Integration into the Multifamily Facility Management Process
+B.2.3 Integration into the Retail Facility Management Process

-The following diagram illustrates the integration of the 10 elements discussed in the preceding sections (B.2.2.1 through B.2.2.10) into the multifamily facility management process.
+The following diagram illustrates the integration of the 11 elements discussed in the preceding sections (B.2.2.1 through B.2.2.11) into the retail facility management process.
 The elements are shown in the phase of the management process in which they are most likely to be implemented.